Moqueca: Preparation and serving

 The full meal set includes banana da terra (plantain) stew as a side dish as well as pirão and white rice - each one in its own clay pan.
 The dish is usually seasoned with onion, tomatoes, coriander, and chives.
 It is usually accompanied by pirão, which is the paste made with cassava root flour ("farinha de mandioca") and the gravy from the stew.

 Capixaba pans, especially panelas de barro, are made with black clay and glazed with mangrove tree sap.
 After being shaped and fired, sap is re-applied.
 This blackens the clay and makes it water resistant.
 The pan must be seasoned with oil a couple of times before use.

 These cassole pans are very important to Vitória, and the city is home to a grassroots organization of pan-makers known as Associação das Paneleiras de Goiabeiras.

 Variations

 Vegetarian versions, using plantains instead of seafood, are a common variation.

-The dish is also known in Angola; Angolan moqueca is similar to the Bahian version and typically includes palm oil, coconut milk, and/or peppers.
+The dish is also known in Angola; Angolan moqueca is similar to the Bahian version and typically includes palm oil, coconut milk or peppers.